13 Critical Customer Support Challenges to Overcome (2023)

 You should also take a customer-centric approach and collect feedback regularly.
 Feedback directly from the people who use your product or service is incredibly valuable when trying to improve the overall customer experience and exceed expectations.

-Whatfix makes it easy to gather and analyze user feedback thanks to Whatfix Analytics, which allows users to provide real-time feedback on in-app experiences.
+Whatfix makes gathering and analyzing user feedback easy thanks to Whatfix Analytics, which allows users to provide real-time feedback on in-app experiences.

-4. Customer request is outside of your offerings and abilities
+4. Customer requests are outside of your offerings and abilities

 It’s not uncommon for customers to request something unrealistic.